RidleyDeveloper/RidleyUI/README.md

 ❗Important note: in order to publish package to NPM you must add your token as a Github Action secret.
 Learn more on how to configure your repository and publish packages through Github Actions [here](https://docs.github.com/en/actions/publishing-packages/publishing-nodejs-packages).

-## 🎨 CSS & Ridley Design System
+## 🎨 Ridley Design System

-This package includes Ridley's design system built on top of Bootstrap 5.
-The CSS is automatically bundled and can be imported by consumers.
+This package includes Ridley's complete design system built on top of Bootstrap 5.
+The design system features the Geist variable font and a carefully crafted color palette.

 ### Using the Ridley Styles